funnyzak/network-rules/README.md

 # network-rules
-Rules And Scripts For Surge 、 Quantumult X
+Rules and Scripts For Surge 、 Quantumult X